Stretch (rapper): Death

-On October 12, 1995, with bond posted via Suge Knight, CEO of Death Row Records, and pending appeal, Tupac was released from prison in upstate New York.
+On October 12, 1995, with bond posted via Suge Knight, former CEO of Death Row Records, and pending appeal, Tupac was released from prison in upstate New York.
 Joining the label in Los Angeles, Tupac feverishly recorded his fourth album, All Eyez on Me.
-Two tracks, in particular—"Ambitionz Az a Ridah" as well as "Holla At Me"—have lyrics against Stretch, one envisioning his death.
+Two tracks, in particular—"Ambitionz Az a Ridah" as well as "Holla At Me"—have lyrics that some people believe, though not proven, to be against Stretch, one envisioning his death.

 By the album's release on February 13, 1996, Stretch was already dead.
 Released a few months later, in July 1996, the sophomore album, It Was Written, by rapper Nas, from Queensbridge in Queens, had Live Squad production on two tracks, "Take It In Blood" as well as "Silent Murder," from Stretch's final recording session exactly one year after the November 30, 1994, shooting of Tupac.

 On November 30, 1995, Stretch was on his way to a Biggie Smalls event after leaving the Nas recording session at midnight.
 He dropped off his own brother Majesty at his Queens Village home.
 Two or three men in a black car pulled up beside Stretch's green minivan, and gave chase, firing from a rolled down window.
 Stretch crashed at 112th Avenue and 209th Street, just after 12:30 AM.
 He was found dead with four bullets to his back.